Skip to content

 • Are we missing something structural that rules us out before we start?

 You can answer a surprising amount of that on your own, and doing so tells you whether paid help is worth it.
-A family that already knows its student is a strong but not exceptional applicant, with a list of programs they are actually eligible for, may need little.
+A family that already knows its student is a strong but not exceptional applicant, with a list of programs they are eligible for, may need little.
 A family staring at a blank page with a junior who could go several directions may need more.
 Diagnose the need before you buy the service.

 If you do look for help, here is what I would insist on.